 It’s About Service & Durability

 The fundamental difference between a farm tractor battery and a car battery comes down to the type of battery service and durability level these vehicles require.
 Car batteries are intended to offer significant cold cranking amps (CCA), which is a rating of how much power the unit can deliver to start a vehicle’s engine.
-Tractor batteries, on the other hand, not only need cranking power but also need deep-cycle service that delivers more amp-hours (AH), which describes how much power the battery can provide over a given length of time.
+Farm tractor batteries, on the other hand, not only need cranking power but also need deep-cycle service that delivers more amp-hours (AH), which describes how much power the battery can provide over a given length of time.

 Why the Difference?

-Traditionally, the alternator on a tractor — that is to say, the component that keeps the battery charged — is not able to recharge the battery enough to keep up with the electrical demands of the vehicle, whether that’s due to aggressive lighting, other electrical accessories, stop-and-start use, and add-ons being used by the vehicle for long periods of idling at low engine speeds.
+Traditionally, the alternator on a tractor—that is to say, the component that keeps the battery charged—is not able to recharge the battery enough to keep up with the electrical demands of the vehicle, whether that’s due to aggressive lighting, other electrical accessories, stop-and-start use, and add-ons being used by the vehicle for long periods of idling at low engine speeds.
 That has made tractor battery designs that can deliver deep cycle service more important for farm equipment, since they are more often drawn down as compared to an automobile’s typical use.

 Do You Really Need One, Though?